Lakshya312/DataAnalytics-Projects/4_Netflix_Project/README.md

 * Content Correlation: The rise in all sentiment categories correlates perfectly with the overall increase in content production.

 * Negative Descriptions: A distinct portion of descriptions is "Negative," often associated with genres like Crime, Thriller, and Drama where conflict is central to the plot.

+## Conclusion
+This project allowed me to explore the Netflix content ecosystem through real-world data and apply a wide range of analytical techniques.
+From data cleaning and transformation to visualization and sentiment analysis, each step strengthened my understanding of how to extract meaningful insights from complex datasets.

+Analyzing trends in ratings, contributors, production growth, and audience sentiment not only improved my technical skills but also deepened my appreciation for how data shapes decision-making in the entertainment industry.

+As I continue learning, this project has helped me strengthen my fundamentals in data analysis and storytelling through insights.
+It was a valuable hands-on experience, and I’m excited to apply these learnings to future projects and real-world problems.

 #

 Data Source: [Kaggle - Netflix Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/netflix-shows).

 My Jupyter Notebook: [Netflix Titles EDA](/4_Netflix_Project/Netflix_Titles_EDA_Report.ipynb)